Facebook Design Systems

 Site map components

-To enhance visual navigation within the design system's information architecture, I developed a site map component.
-This component allows users to quickly scan the entire design system and easily jump to specific design components, enabling efficient exploration and seamless access to relevant resources.
+I developed a site map component to enhance visual navigation within the design system.
+It enables users to quickly scan and jump to specific design components, facilitating efficient exploration and seamless access to resources.

 Detailed variant assets